 Part of SearchCRM.com's Call Center Trend Watch guide

-The contact center market is undergoing a major transition – one that represents the biggest change
+The contact center market is undergoing a major transition – one that represents the biggest change in its 30-plus

 Winning contact center applications

 Quality management (QM)/recording vendors that sell products that facilitate this transition, have a rapid ROI, a low total cost of ownership (TCO) and improve the customer experience, will do well during this transition.
 The quality management/liability recording market will continue to thrive during the next three to five years.

 The QM/recording market has been an outstanding performer since 2003.
 In 2004, the market saw growth of 15.7% from the prior year, the best year in the market's history.
 The next year was another landmark year, breaking a billion dollars for the first time.
 The market increased its GAAP revenue by 10.3% to $1.025 billion.

 This year has started out very strong with a number of vendors hitting record sales for the first half and giving positive guidance for the rest of the year.
 DMG Consulting estimates that by the end of 2006, the overall market will reach $1.122 billion, reflecting 9% to 10% growth, a very healthy rate for a large and maturing market. @25851